 In all this, there was also pride in the room.
 For our history of welcoming those fleeing from war-torn nations, including a moving account of coming to America by boat with immigrants who wept at the sight of the Statue of Liberty, and a testimonial from a recent refugee from genocide, who suggested that she was the “youngest American in the room; not by age.”
 There was also some entrenched respect for American ideals, no matter how imperfect, especially expressed by those who had spent time living in other places.

 It was pointed, and moving, that many participants talked about how being American meant having to work at it.
 For immigrants, to get themselves here and then work towards becoming citizens.
 For native peoples and the descendants of the enslaved – in fact all people of color — to fight for the rights given freely to others.
 And for any of us, really, to fight to make America a place that lives up to its ideals and makes us proud to belong here.
 In fact, one commenter suggested that the unwillingness to accept the status quo might be the most American thing of all.

 Towards the very end, someone was brave enough to say that, in spite of hearing from Natives, immigrants, African Americans and citizens of all walks of life, the whole conversation seemed elitist.
 He asked how we thought this kind of conversation would sound to regular Americans, bringing us right back to the question at hand.
 What does it mean to be an American?

 The NHS will be hosting events in this series of Civic Conversations through 2020.
 Each will be devoted to a question that we are asking ourselves today.
 The idea we are exploring is that honest conversation, listening and a modicum of historical context can help us all be better Americans.
-Please sign up below or follow us to stay informed about this and all of our other activities.
+Please join us or follow us to stay informed about this and all of our other activities.